About ME

 I try to give my creations as much of an illusion of life as I possibly can.
 I love to create things that don’t exist in the real world, but I strive to make them feel real.
 I find the most interesting patterns and textures that I can and use them as inspiration.
 I create contrast, variety and unexpected details in all of my most passionate projects.

+I appreciate variety in my work, and I place a high value on working with a skilled team.
 A collaborative environment is easily the most fertile ground for creativity, with the best ideas coming from many people working together, bouncing ideas off of each other to create something that none of them could have come up with on their own.
 This is the type of environment that I work in.
 I thrive around creative people, and hope that, in the end, I can contribute as much to their artistic process as they do to mine.